git-pull/tao-of-tmux/manuscript/04-server.md

 ## Summary

 The server is one of the fundamental underpinnings of tmux.
-Implemented seemlessly to the user by forking into the background.
+Implemented seamlessly to the user by forking into the background.
 Running behind the scenes, it ensures sessions, windows, panes, buffers are operating even when the client is detached.